bennettrh/Rivian-Sentiment-Analysis/README.md

 # Introduction
-This project aims to analyze the effect market sentiment has on the direction of daily returns using sentiment analysis and logistic regression.
+This project aims to analyze the effect intra-day market sentiment has on the direction of daily returns using sentiment analysis and logistic regression.
+Summaries for over 500 articles relating to the electric vehicle manufacturer Rivian were colleceted and analyzed.

+# Key Findings
+- The effect of intra-day sentiment on market direction is marginal but statistically significant.
+In this case intra-day sentiment likely does not serve as a valuable feature in forecasting.
+- Intra-day negative sentiment does not have a significant impact on market direction.
+- Higher overall sentiment score regardless of type increases likelihood of positive returns.
+This supports the idea that "all publicity is good publicity".
+- Higher sentiment score for positive articles appears to diminish the impact of the article being positive.

 # Data Acquisition and Pre-Processing